• Home

 • Many online platforms require registration.
 Some alert you via email when appointments become available.
 It’s important to monitor that email address and schedule as soon as possible.
 Availability changes daily and appointments fill quickly.
 If you miss out, you don’t need to reregister.
 Simply continue looking for the next email announcement that appointments are available again.

-A new centralized scheduling website has been created.
+A new centralized scheduling website is now available at gettheshot.coronavirus.ohio.gov.
 The website will serve as a singular location for Ohioans to confirm that they are eligible to be vaccinated, identify nearby providers, and schedule their vaccine appointment.
-The website is not operational yet, as the state is still working with vaccine providers to enroll them in the system.
-Outside partners such as Council on Aging will be available to help Ohioans who do not have access to the internet with appointment scheduling.
+The Ohio Department of Health is still working with vaccine providers to integrate their current systems into the statewide system.
+Providers will be expected to use this system or another electronic scheduling system that interfaces with this portal.
+Outside partners such as Council on Aging and Jewish Family Service’s Community COVID-19 Hotline will be available to help those who do not have access to the internet with appointment scheduling.

 register for the COVID-19 vaccine